 Choosing between IMAP and POP3 requires you to weigh the advantages and disadvantages of both protocols and consider your requirements.

 You should choose IMAP if you want to access mail from multiple devices and organize your email in folders.
-With IMAP, you will have no server storage space crunch.
+Also, with IMAP, you will have no server storage space crunch.
 This protocol is well-suited for a stable internet connection and works well when you want to access your email fast.

-SalesBlink uses IMAP instead of POP3 as the former is more effective and helps in serving the purpose.
+SalesBlink is a sales outreach automation suite that uses IMAP instead of POP3 as the former is more effective and helps in serving the purpose.

 IMAP stores the message on a server and synchronizes the message across multiple devices while POP3 downloads the email from a server to a single computer, then deletes the email from the server.
 Therefore, IMAP is more effective for our platform than POP3.